input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 +          -- the address to send the data to
 +      , postBoxData :: PostBoxValidatorDatum
 +          -- the data to put at @targetAddress@.
-+      -- , previousMerkleRoot :: Maybe ByteString
++      , previousMerkleRoot :: Maybe ByteString
-+      --     -- (optional) previousMerkleRoot to ensure that the data can be
++          -- (optional) previousMerkleRoot to ensure that the data can be
-+      --     -- transferred from sidechain to mainchain at most once
++          -- transferred from sidechain to mainchain at most once
 +      }
 ```
 Note that `PostBoxMerkleTreeEntry` contains enough information to send some
-    data (`postBoxData`) to some address (`targetAddress)`.
+    data (`postBoxData`) to some address (`targetAddress)` at most once.
-Also, if we require that the data can be transferred from sidechain to
-    mainchain at most once, then we would need to include `previousMerkleRoot` and
-    verify that this transaction is being inserted in the distributed set for the
-    first time.

 Then, `PostBoxToken` will take as redeemer a Merkle proof, say `merkleProof`, which
     shows that the cbor of a `PostBoxMerkleTreeEntry`, say
-    `postBoxMerkleTreeEntry`, is in a Merkle root.
+    `postBoxMerkleTreeEntry`, is in a signed Merkle root.
 Using the `postBoxMerkleTreeEntry`, `PostBoxToken` will mint only if the
     following are all satisfied.